 Although the Department of Asian Languages and Literature does not provide career placement counseling, the University of Washington has extensive resources for alumni and prospective graduates, both undergraduate and graduate students.
 Please visit the Career Center for more information.

-Also, for language majors, check out a useful presentation on resumes.
+Also, check out a useful online resume review tool.

 Please note that the Department of Asian Languages and Literature is unable to offer commercial translating or tutoring services or make recommendations concerning such services.